-A smart thermostat helps your heating system provide better comfort by providing more accurate readings, anticipating changes, and allowing you to make changes remotely.
+A smart thermostat helps your furnace and your overall heating system provide better comfort by providing more accurate readings, anticipating changes, and allowing you to make changes remotely.
 And, when you pair one with a variable refrigerant flow system like Daikin, you get even more benefits.

 Your heater and your thermostat work closely together to make your home comfortable.
 The temperature gauge tells the heater to turn on when it gets too cold.

 Then, of course, the heater circulates warm air throughout the house.

 If we’re splitting hairs, a traditional furnace uses electricity, gas or oil to generate heat.
 A variable refrigerant flow system transfers that thermal energy from one place to another.